-Key: Recommend changes to notified chapter are shown in underlined text for additions and strike through text for deletions.
-Dated 7 April 2016.
+Black underlined text for additions and black strike through text for deletions, Appendix 1 to Craig Barr's s42A report, dated 7 April 2016.

 33 Indigenous Vegetation and Biodiversity

 33.1 Purpose

 The District contains a diverse range of habitats that support indigenous plants and animals.
 Many of these are endemic, comprising forests, shrubland, herbfields, tussock grasslands, wetlands, lake and river margins.
 Indigenous biodiversity is also an important component of ecosystem services and the District's landscapes.